 Initiatives

-Our initiatives aim to inspire and engage students from underrepresented communities, providing them with opportunities to explore careers in medical research, immunology, and STEM fields.
+Our initiatives aim to inspire and engage students from surrounding communities with economic need, providing them with opportunities to explore careers in medical research, immunology, and STEM fields.
 By partnering with local schools, organizations, and community groups, we create pathways for students to gain hands-on experience, mentorship, and exposure to cutting-edge scientific research.
 Our commitment extends beyond education; we also focus on building strong community connections, ensuring that science becomes accessible and impactful beyond the walls of the Ragon Institute.

 Ragon Institute Summer Experience (RISE)

-The Ragon Institute Summer Experience (RISE) internship program engages high school and undergraduate students underrepresented in medical research who are interested in learning about immunology and related fields.
-RISE aims to inspire young people from underrepresented communities in the Greater Boston area to consider a career in medical research and immunology by offering a paid, structured, and mentored internship with extended supports.
-Applications for Summer 2025 will be available in late January.
+The Ragon Institute Summer Experience (RISE) internship program engages high school and undergraduate students who are interested in learning about immunology and related fields.
+RISE aims to inspire young people from the Greater Boston area to consider a career in medical research and immunology by offering a paid, structured, and mentored internship with extended supports.
+Applications for Summer 2026 are open now.

 Catherine Othieno Sempa Memorial Post Baccalaureate Scholars Program